NeueDarshan/simple_ConTeXt/README.md

 ### Auto-Completion

-Add the following entry to your general Sublime Text (ST) settings, in order to get automatic completions for ConTeXt commands on typing the initial backslash
+Add the following entry to your general ST settings, in order to get automatic completions for ConTeXt commands on typing the initial backslash <kbd>\\</kbd>.
-<kbd>\\</kbd>.

 ```json
 {